Last Updated on: 6th December 2023, 02:30 pm

 - Lack of mental stimulation.

 - Move your parrot to a new place to stop it from becoming too territorial of its primary area.

-- Make slow movements whenever you’re around your parrot to avoid stressing it out.
+- Make slow movements around your parrot to avoid stressing it out.

 - Don’t force contact if your parrot wants to be left alone.

 - Use treats to reward your parrot when it behaves appropriately.

-Beaks are made out of keratin and grow continuously throughout a parrot’s lifetime.
-To keep their beaks at a comfortable length, parrots grind them down naturally by pecking at tough objects, chewing items, and eating abrasive foods.
+Beaks are made of keratin and grow continuously throughout a parrot’s lifetime.
+Parrots grind their beaks down naturally by pecking at tough objects, chewing items, and eating abrasive foods.

-If a parrot feels its beak is getting too long, it’ll tap it against a blunt object and rub it against rough surfaces to shorten it.
+If a parrot suspects its beak is getting too long, it’ll tap it against a blunt object and rub it against rough surfaces to shorten it.